-Only Four Question Types - While some teacher observation schemes employ a system of 7-8 types of questions, the system used with SMT has only four different types for the following reasons: a) while watching a teacher, the number of teacher and student actions is large, and the observer has very little time to determine question type - the four categories are minimal, yet they cover everything from simple yes/no questions to questions requiring deep thinking with justification.
+Only Four Question Types - While some teacher observation schemes employ a system of 7-8 types of questions, the system used with SMT has only four different types for the following reasons: a) in the midst of watching a teacher, the number of teacher and student actions is large, and the observer has very little time to determine question type - the four categories are minimal, yet they cover everything from simple yes/no questions to questions requiring deep thinking with justification.
 In short, this system works in that important data is collected, but the process and determining which question type is being exhibited is not overwhelming to the observer.

-There are only two question types in each of the two groupings of 3s and 4s.
+There are only two question types in each of the two groupings of 3's and 4's.
 T3-type questions are generally considered lower-level thinking questions than T4 questions.
-So, when observing and hearing a teacher pose a question, the observer's first thought should be to screen as to whether it is posed as a yes/no or short answer question, and if not, then move to the T4s and sort it out based on the examples and tips below.
+So, when observing and hearing a teacher pose a question, the observer's first thought should be to screen as to whether it is posed as a yes/no or short answer question, and if not, then move to the T4's and sort it out based on the examples and tips below.

 T3a - Yes/No or Multiple-Choice Questions: The lowest level question on the scale of thinking is a question posed that only requires a yes/no response.
-Any question that begins with would you, could you, do you, will you, or are you, should automatically be coded as a T3a.
+Any question that begins with would you, could you, do you, will you, or are you, are automatically coded as a T3a.
 While a question posed as a yes/no question might require deeper thinking even to generate a yes or no response, the observer still codes it as a T3a because a yes/no question CAN quickly be answered without thought.
-Any student can answer this question by vocalizing a "yes" or a "no," and unless teachers follow up, they cannot say whether the student's response was a guess.
-When using SMT, each question is coded as vocalized, not as the observer speculates about the teacher's intentions.
-Yes/no questions are coded because a yes/no type of question can be improved and more student thinking can be uncovered by asking a better question.
-Multiple-choice low-level questions also fall into this category, such as:
+Any student can answer this question by vocalizing a "yes" or a "no," and unless teachers follow up, they cannot say for sure whether the student's response was a guess or not.
+When using SMT, each question is coded as vocalized and not as the observer speculates about the teacher's intentions.
+Yes/no questions are coded as such because a yes/no type of question can be improved and uncover more student thinking by asking a better question.
+Multiple-choice low level questions also fall into this category such as: